Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 So these two are related tables.
 Now, let’s say I ask you to write a query which will give me output as shown in the below image.

-So all these columns are not coming from a single table.
-They are spread across two different tables.
-So obviously, if I have to retrieve output, then I will have to join these two tables.
+So these columns are not coming from a single table; they are spread across two different tables.
+To retrieve this output, we need to join these two tables in SQL Server.

 What is inner join?

-Now let’s talk about inner join.
-Now let’s say, I want output like below image, I want the name of the student, the gender, and the University name.
+Now, let's discuss the inner join.
+Suppose I want the output as shown in the image below.
+I need the name of the student, their gender, and the University name.

 InnerJoinouput

-So let’s see how we do this using an inner join.
-If you have two tables, in the inner join the matching rows between the two tables are retrieved.
+So let’s see how we achieve this using an inner join.
+In an inner join, only the matching rows between the two tables are retrieved.

-For example, if you look at the TblStudent table here, everybody has University_Id except Jesiah and Rocky.
+For example, if you look at the TblStudent table here, everyone has a University_Id except Jesiah and Rocky.

 TblStudent

-If you look at Jesiah and Rocky’s record, the University_Id is Null, which means these rows don’t have a matching University_Id from the TblUniversity table.
+If you examine the records for Jesiah and Rocky, you'll notice that the University_Id is Null, indicating that these rows do not have a corresponding University_Id in the TblUniversity table.

 SELECT StudentName, Gender, UniversityName